Why Italy is still searching for a leader

 But, in 2018, Italy's system has got stuck.

-Two rival populist groups, the anti-corruption Five Star Movement and the anti-illegal migrant League party, came out ahead in the 4 March general election.
+Two rival populist groups, the anti-establishment Five Star Movement and the right-wing League party, came out ahead in the 4 March general election.

 Neither of the two party leaders has any experience in national government.